$125 off any CGM Plan. Use code FALL125

 Vitamin C

-Vitamin C supports immune system function and is required for the production of collagen, which is a crucial component of the connective tissue that is important for wound healing.
+Vitamin C supports immune system function and is required for the production of collagen, a crucial component of the connective tissue important for wound healing.
 A ripe banana contains 12.5 milligrams of vitamin C.

 Vitamin C is also an antioxidant, which means it helps to fight off free radicals in your body.
 Free radicals, which are molecules that can damage your cells and DNA, may increase the risk of cancer, heart disease, and other diseases.